joeribordes/joeribordes.github.io/_pages/research.md

 ![](../images/DeepOF_2.png)

-In addition, an unsupervised pipeline we employed using VQVAE autoencoder models.
+In addition, an unsupervised pipeline was employed using VQVAE autoencoder models.
 ![](../images/DeepOF_3.png)